By 37Design |

 File Type Restrictions

 WordPress limits the file types that can be uploaded to the Media Library.
 By default, it allows common web formats (JPEG, PNG, GIF, WebP, PDF, etc.) but blocks potentially dangerous files (PHP, JavaScript, executable files).
-Do not disable these restrictions — they exist to prevent attackers from uploading malicious code through compromised accounts.
+Do not disable these restrictions.
+They exist to prevent attackers from uploading malicious code through compromised accounts.

 If you need to upload a file type that WordPress blocks (e.g., SVG), use a plugin that sanitizes the file before allowing it.
 The "Safe SVG" plugin, for example, sanitizes SVG files to remove potentially malicious code while allowing the upload.